Yaswanthsai28/Freshwork_Assignment/README.md

 1) Open Command Prompt

-2) Run server.py using the below command
+2) Run server.py using the below command.
 > python server.py

-3) Run client.py using the below command
+3) Run client.py using the below command.
 > python client.py

-4) Select the CRD(Create,Read,Delete) Operations in Client Side
+4) Select the CRD(Create,Read,Delete) Operations in Client Side.

-5) Provide the required input for performing the operations
+5) Provide the required input for performing the operations.